ngauthier/ngauthier.github.com/_posts/2012-01-30-simple-ruby-on-ubuntu.md

 The bundler alias will put binstubs (shell scripts that run a gem's binary) into the current directory's `.bundle/bin`.
 It also says to store the gem sources in `.bundle/gems`.
 This means that as soon as you leave this directory, it's like those gems aren't even installed!

-The second line puts the current directory's `.bundle/bin` a the highest priority for finding binaries, followed by my home directory's gems binary folder.
+The second line puts the current directory's `.bundle/bin` as the highest priority for finding binaries, followed by my home directory's gems binary folder.
 This means that local gem binaries take precedent.
 That means **no more bundle exec**.

 The third line sets up my gem home so if I just run `gem install` they go to my home.
 This is where I put bundler, jekyll, heroku, etc.